byjg/jquery-sse/README.md

 **Custom Options**

-Define options for the SSE instance
+Define the options for the SSE instance

 ```javascript
 options: {